samhains/samhains.github.io/blog/_posts/studio/2018-05-01-project-development-studio-final.md

 ![](/blog/assets/final_studio/2.PNG)
 **Concept**<br>
 - How do we become a part of the spectacle?
-- How does speculative lore and my practice intercept?
+- How does science fiction and speculative lore inform my practice?

 **Lessons about process**<br>
 - Stagnation when continuing existing ideas